LynxMagnus/mine-support-payment-service/README.md

 Tests that rely on containers to provide databases may be run by passing the suite to be run to the docker-compose command.
 An example command to run the integration tests is shown below.

-`docker-compose -f docker-compose.yaml -f docker-compose.test.yaml run ffc-demo-payment-service sh -c "scripts/wait-for-dependencies scripts/wait-for-dependencies && npm run test:integration"`
+`docker-compose -f docker-compose.yaml -f docker-compose.test.yaml run ffc-demo-payment-service sh -c "pm run test:integration"`

-Note that the command makes use of the [wait-for-dependencies](scripts/wait-for-dependencies) script to ensure the database is ready for the tests to run, and wraps the command in a `sh -c` for compatibility with `tini` in the Docker container.

 ### Contract testing